kran77 - Fotolia

 Why API integration?

-"As applications come in and are being to consumers, adoption can skyrocket quickly to tens of millions users," said Matthew David, emerging technologies digital product owner at QBE Insurance.
+"As new applications come in and are being introduced to consumers, adoption can skyrocket quickly to tens of millions of users," said Matthew David, emerging technologies digital product owner at QBE Insurance.
 "With API integration, your delivery team can react quickly to make your applications available to them."

 The pre-built integration templates in API integration products bring quick connectivity between previously siloed cloud applications.
 These packaged integrations also help with self-service deployment for line-of-business employees, increasing the speed and reducing labor costs of integration.